differential-network-analysis/dnaici-webpage/source/index.rst

 ================================================================================

-**DNAICI** is a Python package for Differential Network Analysis in Intra-chromosomal Community Interaction
+**DNAICI** is a Python package for differential network analysis in intra-chromosomal community interaction, which combines Hi-C data and epigenetic modifications to

 The README file provides instructions for analyzing `demo data <https://github.com/differential-network-analysis/dnaici/tree/master/demo>`_.
 The default values for parameters (e.g. `cohort = 'untreated'`, `chromosome = ['chr18','chr19']`) are designed for demo data.
 For more details about demo data, please refer to `[README.md] <https://github.com/differential-network-analysis/dnaici/blob/master/demo/README.md>`_.